Discord: History

 In January 2016, Discord raised an additional $20 million in funding, including an investment from WarnerMedia (then TimeWarner).
-In 2019, WarnerMedia Investment Group was shut down and acquired by AT&T, selling its equity.
+WarnerMedia was acquired by AT&T in 2018 and WarnerMedia Investment Group was shut down in 2019, selling its equity.

-Microsoft announced in April 2018 that it will provide Discord support for Xbox Live users, allowing them to link their Discord and Xbox Live accounts so that they can connect with their Xbox Live friends list through Discord.
+Microsoft announced in April 2018 that it would provide Discord support for Xbox Live users, allowing them to link their Discord and Xbox Live accounts so that they can connect with their Xbox Live friends list through Discord.

-In December 2018, the company announced it raised $150 million in funding at a $2 billion valuation.
-The round was led by Greenoaks Capital with participation from Firstmark, Tencent, IVP, Index Ventures and Technology Opportunity Partners.
+In December 2018, the company announced it had raised $150 million in funding at a $2 billion valuation.
+The round was led by Greenoaks Capital with participation from Firstmark, Tencent, IVP, Index Ventures, and Technology Opportunity Partners.

-In March 2020, Discord changed its motto from "Chat for Gamers" to "Chat for Communities and Friends", and introduced server templates.
-This was part of their response to an increase in users as a result of the COVID-19 pandemic.

-In April 2020, Discord's Twitter username was changed from @discordapp to @discord.
-Later in May 2020, Discord changed its primary domain from discordapp.com to discord.com.

-Starting in June 2020, Discord announced it was shifting focus away from video gaming specifically to a more all-purpose communication and chat client for all functions, revealing its new slogan "Your place to talk", along with a revised website.
-Among other planned changes would be to reduce the number of gaming in-jokes it uses within the client, improving the user onboarding experience, and increasing server capacity and reliability.
+In June 2020, Discord announced it was shifting focus away from video gaming specifically to a more all-purpose communication and chat client for all functions, revealing its new slogan "Your place to talk", along with a revised website.
+Among other planned changes was to reduce the number of gaming in-jokes it used within the client, improving the user onboarding experience, and increasing server capacity and reliability.
 The company announced it had received an additional $100 million in investments to help with these changes.